BrandonJenkins14/docs-site/docs/contribute/contributing-to-doc.md

 ## Sending a GitHub Pull Request

-## Opening An Issue for Zowe Documentation
+## 2Opening An Issue for Zowe Documentation

 - [Before you get started<a name="start"></a>](#before-you-get-started)
 - [Contributing to documentation<a name="contribute"></a>](#contributing-to-documentation)